pivotal/docs-tap/services-toolkit/reference/known-limitations.hbs.md

 # Known limitations for Services Toolkit

-This topic describes known limitations and workarounds related to working with services on Tanzu Application Platform.
+This topic describes known limitations and workarounds related to working with services on Tanzu Application Platform (commonly known as TAP).
 For further troubleshooting guidance, see [Troubleshoot Services Toolkit](../how-to-guides/troubleshooting.hbs.md).

 ## <a id="multi-workloads"></a> Cannot claim and bind to the same service instance from across multiple namespaces